arunbaby0/arunbaby.com/_ai_agents/0008-agent-workflow-patterns.md

 ## 1. Introduction: The Workflow Revolution

 For a long time, the obsession in AI was "Bigger Models."
 To get better answers, everyone thought we needed GPT-5, GPT-6, and GPT-7.
-The assumption was that intelligence scales with parameter count.
+The assumption was that intelligence scales primarily with parameter count.

 However, in 2024, a quiet revolution occurred.
-Research highlighted by Andrew Ng and teams from Stanford/Princeton showed that **Agentic Workflows**—wrapping a smaller model (like GPT-3.5 or Llama-3) in a smart loop—could outperform a larger model (GPT-4) running zero-shot.
+Research highlighted by Andrew Ng and teams from Stanford/Princeton showed that **Agentic Workflows**—wrapping a smaller model (like GPT-3.5 or Llama-3) in a smart cognitive loop—could outperform a larger model (GPT-4) running zero-shot.

 The paradigm has shifted.
-We are no longer just "Prompting" a model; we are "Flow Engineering" a system.
+We are no longer just "Prompting" a model to guess the right answer immediately; we are "Flow Engineering" a system to reason its way to the answer.
 In this post, we will dissect the four canonical design patterns for agentic systems: **Reflection, Tool Use, Planning, and Multi-Agent Collaboration.**

 ---